-Treatment of Deficient Subclass or Anti-Polysaccharide Antibody Response
+Treatment of Deficient Subclass or Anti-polysaccharide Antibody Response

 Information source: Sanquin

-Information obtained from ClinicalTrials.gov on October 19, 2009 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: IgG Deficiency; Infections

-Intervention: intravenous immunoglobulins (Drug); co-trimoxazole (Drug)
+Intervention: intravenous immunoglobulins (Drug); antibiotics (Drug)

 Phase: Phase 4

-Status: Recruiting
+Status: Completed

-Sponsored by: Sanquin Official(s) and/or principal investigator(s): J T van Dissel, PhD, MD, Principal Investigator, Affiliation: LUMC T W Kuijpers, PhD, MD, Principal Investigator, Affiliation: AIDS Malignancy Clinical Trials Consortium E AM Sanders, PhD, MD, Principal Investigator, Affiliation: UMCU
+Sponsored by: Sanquin Official(s) and/or principal investigator(s): J T van Dissel, PhD, MD, Principal Investigator, Affiliation: LUMC T W Kuijpers, PhD, MD, Principal Investigator, Affiliation: AIDS Malignancy Consortium E AM Sanders, PhD, MD, Principal Investigator, Affiliation: UMCU

 Summary